Flagship: Naval use

 In the 20th century, ships became large enough that the larger types, cruisers and up, could accommodate a commander and staff.
 Some larger ships may have a separate flag bridge for use by the admiral and his staff while the captain commands from the main navigation bridge.
 Because its primary function is to coordinate a fleet, a flagship is not necessarily more heavily armed or armored than other ships.
-During World War II, admirals often preferred a faster ship over the largest one.

 Modern flagships are designed primarily for command and control rather than for fighting, and are also known as command ships.

 Flagship as metaphor

 As with many other naval terms, flagship has crossed over into general usage, where it means the most important or leading member of a group, as in the flagship station of a broadcast network.
 The word can be used as a noun or an adjective describing the most prominent or highly touted product, brand, location, or service offered by a company.
 Derivations include the "flagship brand" or "flagship product" of a manufacturing company, "flagship store" of a retail chain, or "flagship service" of a hospitality or transportation concern.

 The term "flagship" may have specific applications: